 - BEST FOR OUTDOOR USE: iPrimio Non Slip Area Rug Pad

 Rug pads come in a variety of materials.
 While the differences may seem subtle, they can have a major impact on performance.
 The best rug pad for you will depend on the style of rug and the purpose you want the rug pad to serve.
 Read on to find out whether memory felt, rubber, memory foam, or latex is your best bet.

 Felt rug pads come in a range of thicknesses and densities.
 They provide cushioning and sound insulation and naturally grip your rug.
 Used alone, felt rug pads don’t grip to the floor very well.
-You can combine felt with a bottom layer of rubber to secure the rug.
+However, felt is often combined with a bottom layer of rubber to secure the rug pad.
 Pads made exclusively from felt work well under rugs made of heavy materials or when furniture is anchoring the rug in place.
-Felt rug pads don’t hold up well against water, so they’re not the best rug pads for outdoors, kitchens or bathrooms.
+Felt rug pads don’t hold up well against water, so they’re not the best rug pads for outdoors, kitchens, or bathrooms.

-PVC rug pads are an inexpensive option with some down-sides.
-Rugs made from PVC (or polyvinyl chloride) often contain VOCs (volatile organic compounds), which emit chemicals into the air.
-Not only is that a potential risk to your family and pets, but PVC can also stain, discolor or otherwise damage hardwood, laminate and vinyl floors.
+PVC rug pads are an inexpensive option with some downsides.
+Rugs made from PVC (or polyvinyl chloride) often contain VOCs (volatile organic compounds), which can emit chemicals into the air.
+Not only is that a potential risk to your family and pets, but PVC can also stain, discolor, or otherwise damage hardwood, laminate, and vinyl floors.
 PVC pads are less of a problem under outdoor rugs.